McCoyBot/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-site-collection-storage-limits.md

 ## How SharePoint storage is calculated
 <a name="storagecalculation"> </a>

-Previously, SharePoint storage was calculated in megabytes (MB).
-Now it's calculated in gigabytes (GB) using only full integers.
+SharePoint storage was previously calculated in megabytes (MB).
+It's now calculated in gigabytes (GB) using only full integers.
 If you previously set your storage quota in MB, it will be converted to GB (1024 MB=1 GB) and rounded down to the nearest integer.
-So a value of 5000 MB becomes 4 GB.
+So a value of 5000 MB becomes 4 GB (5000 / 1024 = 4.883).
 A minimum of 1 GB can be set per site collection.
 If you set your SharePoint storage quota by using PowerShell, that value will be rounded up to the nearest integer GB to prevent a value of less than one GB turning into 0 GB.

 ## See also
 <a name="storagecalculation"> </a>